Nonye2K3/chia/FAQ.md

 If you see something like `Caught plotting error: Not enough memory for sort in memory.
 Need to sort X.XXGiB` then you need to either select more memory buffer or more buckets.
 More buckets require less memory but will create more temp files and more sporadic disk writing.
 You will almost always want to use 128 buckets and you should try increasing the RAM max usage/`-b` to 4608MiB.

+## My plotting attempt ended with "RuntimeError: bad allocation"?

+This is a RAM problem with your machine.
+It can be how your swap file is configured.
+It is often your overclock, or XMP settings and even can be a faulty RAM stick.
+Chia plotting is better than memtest at surfacing broken or mis-configured RAM.

 ## My computer/drive went into power save or rebooted while plotting?

 Unfortunately, resuming a plot is not yet supported but likely will be later in 2021.
 We suggest that you disable power saving mode - especially for external drives - and try to limit other possible causes of interruptions.
 Plotting a k=32 is going to take between 6 and 20 hours, depending on your hardware, so these interruptions can be painful.
 They are also a part of why we don't recommend plotting plots larger than k=32 as each increment in k generally doubles the time to complete a single plot.